 Table 39.
-Foliar Fungicides (cont.)
-Rate Method and Product and per Timing of Disease(s) Active Precautions controlled Ingredient Formulation acre Application1 and Remarks2 Penthiopyrad Fontelis 12-24 Apply prior Suppression only.
-Also controls leaf 1.67SC fl oz to disease spot, southern onset and thereafter stem rot, and according to suppresses CBR. scouting or Do not apply Sclerotinia more than three blight sequential sprays advisory. or 72 fl oz/A per season.
-Prothiocon-Propulse 13.6 fl Apply the Suppression 3.34SC first sprav azole + ΟZ only.
-Also when suppresses CBR fluopyram and limb rot.
-Do disease is initially not apply more than 34.2 fl oz/A detected, and if per season.
-May needed. also be applied to the seed furrow a second application at planting for according to suppression scouting or of soilborne Sclerotinia diseases.
+F Table 39.
+Foliar Fungicides [] (cont.)
+Disease(s) controlled Active Ingredient Product and Formulation • Method and Timing of Application 1 Precautions and Remarks 2 Penthiopyrad Fontelis 1.67SC 12-24 fl oz Apply prior to disease onset and thereafter according to scouting or Sclerotinia blight advisory.
+Suppression only.
+Also controls leaf spot, southern stem rot, and suppresses CBR.
+Do not apply more than three sequential sprays or 72 fl oz/A per season.
+Prothiocon- azole + fluopyram Propulse 3.34SC 13.6 fl oz Apply the first spray when disease is initially detected, and if needed, a second application according to scouting or Sclerotinia blight advisory.
+Suppression only.
+Also suppresses CBR and limb rot.
+Do not apply more than 34.2 fl oz/A per season.
+May also be applied to the seed furrow at planting for suppression of soilborne diseases.